What to Expect on Sunday

 Refreshments and Fellowship

-After the service each Sunday, all are welcome to gather downstairs for a light lunch and visiting.
+After worship each Sunday, all are welcome to gather downstairs for a light lunch and visiting.

 Sunday School is available during adult worship based on the youngsters in attendance.
 Sunday-school goers can rejoin their families before Communion.